 Silver retort pouches are a great option for shelf-stable cooked fish since they take up less shelf space and are lighter than cans or jars.
 Unopened pouches last without refrigeration at least four years, according to manufacturers, so they’re great in emergency kits, and easier to carry on the road or in the backwoods than a can.
 Sea Fare Pacific provides plenty of tuna science research on its approachable website for seafood geeks like us to browse.

-The Pacific Northwest-sourced albacore comes in single-serving 3-ounce pouches, which we like for single servings, and even better, there is 15-18 percent belly meat added, an old home canning trick that makes the meat a little darker but provides natural oils to soften and flavor the tuna without adding additional oil.
+The Pacific Northwest-sourced albacore comes in single-serving 3-ounce pouches, which we like for single servings.
+No oil is added.
 Be sure to mix in the juices instead of draining them before making your favorite tuna fish sandwich.

 Best Oil-Packed in Jars: Tonnino Tuna Ventresca in Olive Oil